 Virtual reality classroom technology refers to the integration of VR hardware and software into educational environments to deliver experiential learning experiences.
 Unlike traditional digital learning tools, VR creates fully immersive, three-dimensional environments where students can interact with content rather than passively consuming it.

 The core components of a VR classroom setup include head-mounted displays (HMDs), motion controllers, tracking systems, and specialized educational software.
-These elements work together to transport students into virtual spaces where they can manipulate objects, collaborate with peers, and experience educational content in ways that engage multiple senses simultaneously.
+These elements work together to transport students into virtual spaces where they can manipulate objects, collaborate with peers, and experience educational content through multiple sensory channels.

 The distinction between virtual reality and related technologies matters for educators considering implementation.
 Virtual reality creates complete digital immersion, blocking out the physical world entirely.
 Augmented reality overlays digital content onto the real world, while mixed reality combines elements of both.
 Each has educational applications, but fully immersive VR offers the most transformative potential for experiential learning.